Md-Farhan-Jeelani/Deep-Fake-Model/README.md

 # First Order Motion Model for Image Animation

-This repository contains the source code for the paper [Deep Fake Model for Image Animation](https://papers.nips.cc/paper/8935-first-order-motion-model-for-image-animation) by Md Farhan Jeelani, .
+This repository contains the source code for the paper [Deep Fake Model for Image Animation] by Md Farhan Jeelani .

 ## Example animations